-Our 2018 NFL preseason projections are out and they are free.
-Subscriptions for our season-long and DFS weekly projections are available now (previous year subscribers will get a discount code in July).
+Our 2019 NFL preseason projections are out and they are free.
 They will be updated throughout the preseason.
 See below for the links.
-You can also access via the Tools/Projections section in the main menu.
+You can also access via the 2019 Draft section in the main menu.

 Here is an explanation of how the projection sausage is made.
 This summary is heavily cribbed from our FAQ document which also goes over our tools:

 We have invested significant time in building a data model that strives for excellence in each component of a great NFL projection.
 The below is a top-level explanation.
 Please feel free to ask in-depth questions in the comments.
 The projection models for each component have all been created through backtesting against games from previous seasons.

 Our preseason projections sum up the results of our weekly model for all 17 weeks of the NFL season (the rest of season model works the same way).
 There are some small playing time adjustments made for games 2+ weeks in advance to account for the possibility of injuries and role changes.
 Injured/suspended players are removed until they are expected to play again.